Norfolk web button

 Norfolk is justly famous for its wildlife.
 Our itinerary is designed to take in the most spectacular avian events and to give us a chance of seeing some of the county’s splendid mammal-life.

-After our time in the east, we will head north to spend a day on the marshes along the North Norfolk coast.
+After our time in the east, we head north to spend a day on the marshes along the North Norfolk coast.
 A feature of this time of year are the large flocks of geese feeding out in the fields: thousands of Pink-footed Geese, along with smaller numbers of White-fronted and Tundra Bean Geese.
-We will spend some time on our goose chase, before turning attention to the marshes and beaches in search of Shorelark, Snow Buntings and any rare birds which may appear at this rewarding time of year.
-Our day in North Norfolk will end with the cackles of innumerable thousands of Pink-Footed Geese in our ears as they fly in to roost.
+We will spend some time on our goose chase, before turning our attention to the marshes and beaches in search of Shorelark, Snow Bunting and any rare birds which may appear at this rewarding time of year.
+Our day in North Norfolk will end with the cackles of innumerable thousands of Pink-Footed Geese in our ears, as they fly in to roost.
 Unforgettable!

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.